RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/migrate-to-jboss-eap.md

 While the code in our startup and shutdown is very simple, in the real world this code may require additional thought as part of the migration.
 However, using this method makes the code much more portable.

 ####3.
-Open the file
+Fix the ApplicationLifecycleListener issues

 ---

-Open the file `src/main/java/com/redhat/coolstore/utils/StartupListener.java` using this link.
+To begin we are fixing the issues under the Monolith application.
+Navigate to this folder in the project tree navigation pane to the left side, and edit the source files under there.

+Open the file `src/main/java/com/redhat/coolstore/utils/StartupListener.java`.
+Navigate the folder tree and double-click the source file to open it in the editing panel.

 The first issue we will tackle is the one reporting the use of _Weblogic ApplicationLifecyleEvent_ and _Weblogic LifecycleListener_ in this file.
 Open the file to make these changes in the file.
+Replace the following codes with the exsiting entire codes:

 ~~~java
 package com.redhat.coolstore.utils;